frogsfrogs/frogsfrogs.github.io/booking-info.md

 Books are currently: **OPEN**
 *- Now taking booking requests for Feb-March 2022, Sundays in Brooklyn -*
 *Will leave forms open for 2-3 days*
+**EDIT** - More interest than expected, likely going to just book April as well from these requests
 <!-- Please join mailing list to receive the booking form link when books next open.   -->
 <br>
 ---